- Majors, Departments and Programs

 BIOLOGY 340 EVOLUTION An exploration of the theory and process of biological evolution.
 Topics include adaptation; variation at different levels from DNA to populations; the population genetics of microevolution; and the origin of new species.
 Macroevolution will be examined through the fossil record, modern phylogenetic techniques, the origin of novelty, and human evolution.

 Three lectures; three hours of laboratory.
 Prerequisite: Biology 208 and either Biology 207 or permission of the instructor.
-Enrollment limited to 16 students per laboratorysection.
-Offered in 2009-2010 and alternate years.
+Enrollment limited to 16 students per laboratory section.
+Offered in 2013-2014 and alternate years.
 P. Barnes

 BIOLOGY 396 RESEARCH METHODS: CANCER AND THE CELL CYCLE Students will work as a team with the professor on a collaborative research project related to Dr. Grossel's cancer research.
 The research team will learn to design and conduct experiments and to present the findings in poster and/or seminar format.
 The class will engage a specific question with the goal of learning general research skills and specific cell and molecular biology techniques.
 The class will meet together for 90 minutes each week with additional time of at least 90 minutes required for research teams to conduct experiments and culture bacteria, yeast or mammalian cells, as required.
 Students who complete this class will be well-prepared to conduct an honors thesis.